-If my accusation seems overly harsh, allow me to draw your attention to a brief letter to the editor by Tom Albano of Miramar, FL, that appeared in The Miami Herald:
+If my accusation seems overly harsh, allow me to draw your attention to a brief letter to the editor by Tom Albano of Miramar, FL (update: link no longer active), that appeared in The Miami Herald:

 The media are quick to report about priests who are having affairs and breaking their celibacy vows.
 They reveal their names and publish photographs of them, as well as their life histories.To be clear, I am not claiming that Mr. Albano wants to see more kids molested by Catholic priests.
 I am simply using Mr. Albano's words to demonstrate how the Catholic Church is able to survive.
 Not only does he imply that news of clergy abuse is not something about which the public should hear, but he seems to think that the good works he attributes to the Church somehow make up for the pain and suffering it causes.

 Where is balanced news reporting?
 The Catholic Church, which includes many priests and laypeople, helps the poor, feeds the hungry, visits the sick, counsels prisoners and comforts AIDS patients, to mention only a few of its the positive activities in our community.